Archive

 If you want to see what it’s like when I read, go to Spreeder.com and click on the SETTINGS button.
 Change the words per minute to 950 and press the play button.
 That looks about right.

-Anyhow, this is a list of all the magazines I subscribe to as of 2008 (update: 2010).
-Some of these magzines have gone out of business since I started getting them but most still trickle in every week.
+Anyhow, this is a list of all the magazines I subscribe to as of 2008 2009 2010 (update: November 2011).
+Some of these magazines have gone out of business since I started getting them but most still trickle in every week.

-The ones that consistently get my attention are New Yorker, New Scientist (although they seem to have dumbed it down recently), Chain Drug Review, Sport Diver, Rolling Stone, Food Business News, Wired, Gun Tests, Motor Cyclist, and Muscle and Fitness.
+The ones that consistently get my attention are New Yorker, The Wall Street Journal (daily paper), New Scientist (although they seem to have dumbed it down recently), Chain Drug Review, Sport Diver, Rolling Stone, Food Business News, Wired, Gun Tests, Motor Cyclist, Fortune, and Muscle and Fitness.

 Most magazines are donated to the business where I work when I’m done with them.
 The rest are recycled as part of this city’s weekly services.